aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 }
 ```

 Once the first schema version is created in the EventBridge Schema Registry, you can run the GitHub Actions workflow.
-Before doing so, make sure the TEST_FILE_PREFIX environment variable is set to "stage1" in the GitHub Actions YAML workflow file.
+Before doing so, make sure the TEST_FILE_PREFIX environment variable is set to "stage1" in the.github/workflows/surgical-event-pipeline.yml workflow file at the root of your repository.
 ```
 ...
 TEST_FILE_PREFIX: "stage1"
 ...
 ```

 The GitHub Actions workflow can be initiated by either committing a change to the repository main branch or manually through the GitHub UI or CLI by following this [guide](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow).
 To enable the workflow to run on commit, remove the comments for the 2 lines referenced toward the top of the workflow file.
-Run the workflow.
-This will download the latest schema version, apply it to the API Gateway model and test sending an event to API Gateway and through to EventBridge.
+Running the GitHub Actions workflow will download the latest schema version, apply it to the API Gateway model, and send a test event to API Gateway.
+Run the GitHub Actions workflow.

 An example of the GitHub Actions web interface for a manual workflow run:
 ![](../assets/github_workflow_manual_run.png)